rootstrap/django-drip-campaigns/docs/source/content/create.drip.rst

 -----------------

 The default behaviour of Drip library is that an email could only be sended to one user every time.
 Now with the field ``Can resend drip`` you could be able to send the same drip email to one user multiple times.
-Every time the user matches the conditions, it will be sended.
+Every time the user matches the conditions, it will receive the email.
-If the field is setted to True, the ``SentDrip`` model will not be used to exclude users from queryset.
+If the field is set to True, the ``SentDrip`` model will not be used to exclude users from queryset.
 This field could be functional, if you mix it up with some datetime conditions when building your drip.

 Lookup fields
 -------------